sara8487/frontend-nanodegree-mobile-portfolio/README.md

 Optimizations Made for the Class Project
+1. The Index.html file was minfied
+2. All CSS files are minfied
-1. <async> was added to the Google Analytics script to allow the page to render faster
+3. <async> was added to the Google Analytics script to allow the page to render faster

 ### Website Performance Optimization portfolio project